 Cerebral palsy (CP) is a heterogenous group of disorders affecting the muscle tone and the development of movement and posture.
 CP results from a non-progressive damage to the brain in utero or during infantile development up to the age of 3 years.
 Depending on the affected brain area, spastic, ataxic, or dyskinetic cerebral palsy develops.
 While, in many cases, there is no identifiable cause, risk factors for cerebral palsy are prematurity, perinatal complications such as , birth trauma with intracerebral hemorrhage, or postnatal infections such as meningitis.
-The diagnosis of CP is usually not made before later in infancy when children fail to meet certain milestones (e.g., inability to roll over or sit independently).
+The diagnosis of CP is usually not made until features become apparent as children fail to meet certain milestones during the postneonatal period (e.g., inability to roll over or sit independently).
 Physical indicators of spastic cerebral palsy include spastic paresis of multiple limbs and joint contractures, scissors gait, and persistence of primitive reflexes.
 Patients with non-spastic cerebral palsy present with dysarthria and abnormal involuntary movements (choreoathetoid, dystonic, or ataxic) that worsen with stress.
 Seizure disorders and intellectual disability are associated with all types.
 Diagnosis is mainly based on the clinical picture but cranial ultrasound or MRI can help identify the causative lesion (e.g., hemorrhage, brain malformation).
 Since there is no cure, management follows a multidisciplinary approach with a focus on treating contractures (e.g., bracing, antispasmodics, physical therapy, surgery) and ensuring social participation (e.g., speech therapy, social support).
 Depending on the severity and type of cerebral palsy, patients may be slightly restricted or severely disabled and unable to walk.

 - Most common motor disability in children

 - Approx. 2/1000 live births in developed countries